 Languages: English, French

 Isabelle Kirouac is an award-winning interdisciplinary choreographer, dance artist, acrobatic stilt walker and movement educator.
 She holds an MFA in Interdisciplinary Arts from Simon Fraser University, and presented her artistic work across Canada, the USA, Mexico and Europe.
-Isabelle has been teaching movement practices to young people of all ages since 2004, often leading to the creation of performance work in collaboration with the students.
-Isabelle shares her artistic practice in an innovative, stimulating and non-competitive environment.
+Isabelle has been teaching movement practices to young people of all ages for nearly 20 years, often leading to the creation of performance work in collaboration with the students.
+Her work is often guided by land-based practices and inspired by interspecies relationships.
+She shares her artistic practice in an innovative, stimulating and non-competitive environment.
 As a movement educator, her approach is inspired by dance improvisation, contemporary dance, partnering techniques (Contact Improvisation), acrobatics, physical theater, site-specific installation, somatic practices, stilt-walking and voice work.
 She offers students the opportunity to move together, create artistic material that respects their interests and their bodies, and develop new technical skills through play.
-Isabelle taught youth through the Dance Center, Vancouver International Children's Festival, Still Moon Arts Society, Association Franco-Yukonnaise, etc.
+Isabelle taught youth through the Dance Center, Vancouver International Children's Festival, Still Moon Arts Society, Association Franco-Yukonnaise, and more.

 For over a decade Isabelle has taught dance and acrobatic stilts to youth through Still Moon Arts Society, creating interdisciplinary performances in collaboration with them for the annual Renfrew Ravine Moon Festival and other site specific events.
 The artistic work that Isabelle creates is thoughtful, skillful and extremely appreciated by the local community.
 She has been significantly impacting the creative development and education of youths in our neighborhood.
 Carmen Rosen, Artistic Director, Still Moon Arts Society